spettroscopio/Gamedev/README.md

 The bindings can be used by themselves if you are interested only in [OpenAL Soft](https://openal-soft.org/) or [LibSndFile](http://libsndfile.github.io/libsndfile/).<br>
 Description [here](https://github.com/spettroscopio/gamedev/blob/main/audio/README.md).<br>
 <br>
-Plus various supporting code under the "./inc" directory wich is shared by the main modules.<br>
+Plus various supporting code under the "./inc" directory shared among the main modules.<br>